tylerlong/subx/README.md

 First name changed { prop: 'firstName', val: 'Wu', oldVal: 'Si' }
 ```

-## Subscribe to all properties changes in one go
+## Subscribe to all properties in one go

 ```js
 const Person = SubX({